GavinHuttley/tib/source/molevol/substitution_models.rst

     The sequence composition, or frequencies of the states, is the same across the data set.
 An assumption of all time-reversible models and some others too.
 This becomes less likely with increasing time since species shared a common ancestor.

 time-homogeneous
     The substitution process remains the same *along* each branch.
-Translated, this means the same intrinsic dynamics governing mutation, and therefore substitution, operate across all the lineages that we might be analysing.
-If the lineages are relatively closely related then this seems a pretty reasonable assumption.
-As you increase the time depth of your sample, the potential for changes affecting mutation increase.
+Translated, this means the same intrinsic dynamics governing mutation, and therefore substitution, operate across the entire branch for every branch that we might be analysing.
+If the lineages aren't too long then this seems a pretty reasonable assumption.
+If we assume a single rate matrix for the entire tree we are further assuming the mutation and substitution processes have not changed between the different edges.
+As you increase the time depth of your sample, this assumption can be more problematic since the potential for changes affecting mutation increase.
 Accordingly, in such circumstances this property should be checked for :cite:`Verbyla:2013aa`.

 Exercises
 =========